 Whole Foods isn't exactly known for its low prices, but since the grocery giant was bought by Amazon in 2017, changes have been afoot.
-The online retailer has slashed prices on many Whole Foods products, and on Tuesday announced that shoppers using the Amazon Prime Rewards Visa card will earn 5% cash back on purchases made at Whole Foods.
+The online retailer has slashed prices on many Whole Foods products, and in 2018 announced that shoppers using the Amazon Prime Rewards Visa Signature card will earn 5% cash back on purchases made at Whole Foods.

-There is a small catch: The 5% cash back benefit, which also applies to Amazon.com purchases, is only available to members of Amazon Prime, a subscription program that offers free two-day shipping, access to streaming video and music, and a variety of other Amazon-specific perks for $99 a year.
+There is a small catch: The 5% cash back benefit, which also applies to Amazon.com purchases, is only available to active members of Amazon Prime, a subscription program that offers free two-day shipping, access to streaming video and music, and a variety of other Amazon-specific perks for $119 a year.

-All other users of the Amazon Rewards Visa get 3% cash back on Amazon.com and Whole Foods purchases.
-All cardholders get 2% cash back at restaurants, gas stations and drugstores, and 1% back on all other purchases.
+Those who do not have Amazon Prime can get the Amazon Rewards Visa Signature Card, which gives 3% cash back on Amazon.com and Whole Foods purchases.
+Cardholders of either card can get 2% cash back at restaurants, gas stations and drugstores, and 1% back on all other purchases.

-The card, which is offered through a partnership with Chase, also comes with several other benefits, including no foreign-transaction fees on purchases made abroad, lost luggage reimbursement and no cap on rewards earnings.
-Cardholders can redeem rewards at Amazon itself, but also through cashback in form of statement credits, gift cards and at Chase's travel rewards portal.
+The cards, which are offered through a partnership with Chase, also come with several other benefits, including no foreign transaction fees on purchases made abroad, lost luggage reimbursement and no cap on rewards earnings.
+Cardholders can redeem rewards at Amazon itself, but also through cash back in form of statement credits, gift cards and at Chase's travel rewards portal.

-So Is It Worth It to Apply for the Rewards Card?
+So Is It Worth It to Apply for the Amazon Prime Rewards Card?

-Here's when it makes absolutely no sense to apply for the card: If you plan on carrying any sort of credit card balance.
-The APR on the Amazon Rewards Visa card is between 15.49% and 23.49%, depending on an applicant's credit-worthiness.
-That rate will wipe out any rewards you might earn—and saddle you with additional debt.
+Here's when it makes little sense to apply for the card: If you plan on carrying any sort of credit card balance.
+The APR on the Amazon Rewards Visa card is between 14.24% and 22.24%, depending on an applicant's credit worthiness.
+That rate could wipe out any rewards you might earn—and saddle you with additional debt.